co822ee/LUR_optimization/README.md

 ### Acknowledgement
 This research is my thesis at Utrecht University.
 I would like to first thank my supervisors, [Prof. dr. Derek Karssenberg][7] and [Dr. Meng Lu][8].
 Every meeting with them gave me a different perspective towards the research and encouraged me to think more thoroughly about the research questions.
 The programming bugs I encountered during the process were fixed after discussing with Derek and Meng.
-When writing the thesis, they both provided critical feedbacks to improve the content.
-I would like to thank [Dr. Oliver Schmitz][9] as well for providing the raster maps of the predictors and gave the technical support of modelling in the PCRaster framework.
+They both provided critical feedbacks to improve the content of the thesis.
+I would like to thank [Dr. Oliver Schmitz][9] as well for providing the raster maps of the predictors and gave the technical support for modelling in the PCRaster framework.

 [1]:https://www.eea.europa.eu/data-and-maps/data/aqereporting-8#tab-figures-produced
 [2]:http://www.temis.nl/